Eugene Sokolov

 He served as a lecturer at Cambridge and Oxford in 1969, was a visiting professor at the Massachusetts Institute of Technology since 1974, was elected to the National Academy of Sciences in 1975 as a foreign associate in the discipline of Psychological and Cognitive Sciences, and became an honorary member of the American Academy of Arts and Sciences in 1976.
 In 1984, he was elected to the Finnish Academy of Science and Letters and received the Pavlov Gold Medal Award from the Russian Academy of Sciences.
 In 1988, the Society for Psychophysiological Research awarded Sokolov a special diploma "for outstanding contributions to psychophysiology".
 In 1998 he was recognized by the International Organization of Psychophysiology as one of five most acclaimed neuroscientists of the twentieth century.

+Sokolov's Scientific School

+Evgeny Sokolov founded his own scientific school, from which many outstanding specialists in the field of Soviet and Russian neuroscience emerged.
+Among them: Era Golubeva, Pavel Balaban, Nina Danilova, Chingiz Izmailov, Olga Vinogradova, Gennady Arakelov, Alexander Chernorizov, Stanislav Kozlovsky, Alexander Vartanov, Galina Paramey, Olga Sysoeva and many others.